-US District Court (Eastern District of Michigan - Southern Division), Cahoo et al. v.
+512 US District Court (Eastern District of Michigan - Southern Division), Cahoo et al. v.
 Fast Enterprises et al., case n° 17-10657.

-Unlike Loomis however, in Cahoo, the evidentiary debate on causation was slightly different: the court did not require a post-hoc explanation on MiDAS' (in)accuracy.
+(in)accuracy.
 It found that the plaintiffs had sufficiently demonstrated an injury-in-fact stemming from MiDAS's rigid application of logic trees, coupled with inadequate notice procedures that are "fairly traceable" to FAST's and CSG's conduct."520 The court's operative assumption seems to have been that the proof of harm was, itself, proof that the AI output was inaccurate.